7 Ways to Be a More Earth-Conscious Traveler

 "Regenerative travel” is the buzzword du jour.
 It’s the notion that tourists should go beyond leaving no trace to, in fact, leave a place better than how it was found.
 A lot of times, the concept involves voluntourism—staying at an agriturismo in Italy, teaching English to kids at a Kenyan village, or building a church in Haiti.
 Truth is, these volunteer opportunities can get a little murky.

-Supporting local businesses stimulates economic growth in your destination, ultimately leading to financial independence and better living conditions for its residents.
-It goes all the way from the top, like choosing an independent hotel instead of an international chain, down to the ingredients sourced by the restaurants at which you eat.
+Supporting local businesses stimulates economic growth wherever you land, ultimately leading to financial independence and better living conditions for its residents.
+It goes all the way from the top, like choosing an independent hotel instead of an international chain, down to shopping at an artisan market, or, perhaps most importantly, deciding where to dine.

-Do your research in the planning stage to make sure your dollars stay in the community.
-If, on the spot, you don't know where a souvenir comes from or whether a driver is hired by a foreign company, the best you can do is ask and hope for an honest answer.
-You’ll find most people are proud to tell you when they are locally operated.
+That's all to say, do your Googles in the planning stage to make sure your all your hard-earned vacation cash stays in the community.
+If you don't know where a souvenir comes from or whether your driver has been hired by a foreign company, the best you can do is ask and hope for an honest answer.
+You’ll find most people are pretty proud to tell you when something is homegrown.

 Olivia Young is a freelance journalist, slow travel advocate, and vanlife expert.
 Her favorite travel days usually involve vegan food, wildlife sightings, and an occasional liability waiver.